Rita of Cascia: The Bees

-In the parish church of Laarne, near Ghent, Belgium, there is a statue of Rita in which several bees are featured.
+In the parish church of Laarne, near Ghent, Belgium, a statue of Rita has several bee featured.
 This depiction originates from the story of her baptism as an infant.
-On the day after her baptism, her family noticed a swarm of white bees flying around her as she slept in her crib.
-However, the bees peacefully entered and exited her mouth without causing her any harm or injury.
+On the day after her baptism, her family noticed a swarm of white bees flying around her as she slept in her crib.The bees peacefully entered and exited her mouth, though, without causing her any harm or injury.
 Instead of being alarmed for her safety, her family was mystified by this sight.
 According to Butler, this was taken to indicate that the career of the child was to be marked by industry, virtue, and devotion.

+In Art

+fresco of St. Rita of Cascia, Italian School (possibly 15th c.)

+Saint Rita of Cascia, Portuguese school (16th c.)